Late Bloomer

 In collaboration with award-winning composer Angélica Negrón, dramaturg Melanie George, costume designer Quinn Czejkowski, and lighting designer David Ferri, Simoneau and her ensemble of dancers explore the subtle forces that shape group dynamics, asking: How is belonging connected to survival?
 What separates true belonging from merely fitting in?

-Late Bloomer will premiere at 92NY on November 14-15 in NYC.
-Tickets available here.
+Late Bloomer premiered at 92NY on November 14-15 in NYC.

 LATE BLOOMER